squeaky-godzilla/vltava-scraper/README.md

-# vltava-scraper
+# vltava-crawler
-Script that scrapes Vltava Rozhlas page and downloads the mp3 files
+Script that crawls Vltava Rozhlas page and downloads the mp3 files